islet-project/islet/doc/usecases/confidential_ml.md

 In traditional ML, there are two kinds of privacy leaks:
 - *data leak*: devices have to send data in order for servers to do ML operations including inference and training.
 In this case, those servers can see user data without permission.
-- *model leak*: to reduce latency and retrieve an ML outcome quickly, devices can download an ML model from servers and do on-device inferences using ML frameworks such as Tensorflow lite.
+- *model leak*: to reduce latency and retrieve an ML outcome quickly, devices can download an ML model from servers and do on-device inferences using ML frameworks such as TensorFlow lite.
 In this case, devices can see an ML model that should be treated as secret to servers.

 While most confidential computing platforms are targeting cloud servers (e.g., Intel SGX and AMD SEV), most ML clients come from mobile devices where confidential computing is out of reach at the time of this writing.
 Of course, most mobile devices based on ARM have TrustZone, which is one instance of TEE, but it is typically not allowed for 3rd party applications to get protected by TrustZone as it is built for vendor-specific confidential information.